 Post-traumatic stress disorder (PTSD) affects 3.6% of the population in the United States and most often comes on the heels of a traumatic event.
 At Gordon Psychology Group in Laguna Hills, California, Dr. William Gordon and his staff help patients deal with the aftermath of trauma and show them how to move forward.
-If you or a loved one is struggling with PTSD, call the office or use the online booking tool to set up an appointment.
+If you or a loved one is struggling with PTSD, call the office to set up an appointment.

 As the name implies, PTSD is brought on by a traumatic event, whether you experience it firsthand or witness it.
 While the disorder is often associated with conflict and military veterans, the fact is that PTSD affects women more than men, largely due to rape or sexual abuse.